-Basic education is a nine-year general education.
-Compulsory education comprises years 1-9 and is intended for the whole age group (7-16 years old).
-During the first six years the education is provided by the class teacher, who teaches all or most subjects.
+Basic education is a ten-year general education.
+Compulsory education includes pre-primary education and school years 1 to 9.
+Compulsory education is intended for the whole age group, 6-16 years old.
+During the pre-primary education the pedagogy is provided by the pre-primary teacher and during the first six years by the class teacher, who teaches all or most subjects.
 During the last three years separate subjects are usually taught by different subject teachers.

 Basic education is also available for adults, and is provided by general upper secondary schools for adults and adult education centres.